Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Introduction

 \section{Introduction}

-Federated learning is an emerging setting of machine learning which has gained considerable interest within the last few years \cite{kairouz2019advances}.
-In centralized federated learning a set of clients, such as mobile devices, collaboratively solve a machine learning problem under the coordination of a central server.
-This paradigm has found use in a wide breadth of tasks such as speech prediction, document classification, autonomous vehicle networking, and drone-assisted disaster response \citep{brisimi2018federated,jiang2019federated,pokhrelvehicle2020federated,pokhrel2020federated}.
+Federated learning (FL) is an emerging setting of machine learning that has gained considerable interest within the last few years \citep{kairouz2019advances}.
+In centralized federated learning, a set of clients, such as mobile devices, collaboratively solve a machine learning problem under the coordination of a central server without revealing any local data.
+This private paradigm has found use in a wide breadth of tasks such as speech prediction, document classification, computer vision, healthcare, and finance.

-\paragraph{Memory-Constrained Clients} In federated learning of a neural network, clients assist the server with training a centrally-hosted global model using their own local data.
-At every iteration, clients download the current and full architecture followed by a local gradient computation which is subsequently communicated to the central server.
-However, memory-constrained clients such as mobile devices would face difficulty downloading larger models such as deep convolutional networks \citep{Krizhevsky2009LearningML,He2016DeepRL}, transformers \citep{vaswani2017attention}, and LSTMs \citep{hochreiter1997long, sherstinsky2020fundamentals}, which can contain up to several billion parameters.
-Consequently, deep learning towards mobile applications faces a resource challenge as state-of-the-art models continue to grow without bound \cite{wang2018deep, deng2019deep}.
+\textbf{Constrained Clients.} At each iteration of federated training, clients download and train a global model on privately-held local data.
+Model updates (in the form of weights or gradients) across all participating clients are then communicated to the central server, where they are aggregated (averaged, for example) and used to update the global model.
+However, an oft-neglected caveat to this procedure is that constrained clients such as mobile devices could face difficulty downloading larger models such as deep convolutional networks \citep{krizhevsky2009learning,He2016DeepRL}, transformers \citep{vaswani2017attention}, and LSTMs \citep{hochreiter1997long, sherstinsky2020fundamentals}, which can contain prohibitive numbers of parameters.
+Furthermore, constrained clients may not be able to store or compute on fully-sized architectures.
+Consequently, deep learning towards edge-based applications face a resource challenge as state-of-the-art models continue to grow without bound \citep{zhao2023survey, deng2019deep}.

-There has been an abundance of progress towards communication-efficiency of the gradient transmissions \citep{konevcny2016federated,haddadpour2021federated,ivkin2019communication,rothchild2020fetchsgd}.
-For example, the state-of-the-art FetchSGD \citep{rothchild2020fetchsgd} uses the Count Sketch data structure \citep{charikar2002finding} to compress each client's local gradient, greatly reducing communication bandwidth costs.
-However, to the best of our knowledge, no work has addressed the cost of hosting large models in local client memory.
+There has been an abundance of progress towards improving communication-efficiency via reduced complexity of outgoing model updates \citep{konevcny2016federated,haddadpour2021federated,ivkin2019communication,rothchild2020fetchsgd, reisizadeh2020fedpaq, horvoth2022natural, safaryan2022uncertainty, khirirat2018distributed}.
+In all of these instances, gradients are quantized/compressed to reduce uplink complexity.
+However, very few works have addressed the cost of downloading and hosting large models in local client memory (downlink complexity) which is at least equally responsible for communication bottlenecks.